-Sally A. Piefer is a partner with the law firm of Lindner & Marsack, S.C.
+Sally Piefer is a shareholder and a member of the Board of Directors of Lindner & Marsack, S.C.
 Ms. Piefer has extensive experience representing employers in a variety of employment matters, with special emphasis in employment litigation, employment counseling and compliance issues and employee/supervisor training.
 Sally's litigation practice has involved representing and defending employers in employment discrimination, wage & hour, FMLA, ADA, OSHA and unemployment compensation claims.

 Sally also drafts and enforces employment agreements and separation agreements.
-She also frequently drafts, advises clients and litigates claims involving non-competition, non-soliciation, confidentiality and duty of loyalty issues.
+She also frequently drafts, advises clients and litigates claims involving non-competition, non-solicitation, confidentiality and duty of loyalty issues.

 Before joining Lindner & Marsack, Sally led the employment law team at a small Waukesha area law firm for more than 17 years where she represented employers in a wide variety of employment-law needs.
 Sally is recognized as having an AV rating with Martindale-Hubbell, the highest rating possible, for professional competency and ethical conduct.

 Sally received her law degree from Marquette University Law School; she obtained a degree in paralegal studies from Roosevelt University and she received her undergraduate degree in business with a law emphasis from the University of Wisconsin-Whitewater.